gregpalmr/alluxio-spark-eks/alluxio/README.md

 - Replace PUT_YOUR_ALLUXIO_HELM_CLUSTER_NAME_HERE with the name you used when you deployed the Alluxio pods.

-The name is the done you specified with the helm command.
+The name is the one you specified with the helm command.
 If you used the helm command "helm install alluxio-dev", then the CLUSTER_NAME would be changed to "alluxio-dev".

 Deploy the service using the command: